 The course work option requires 30 hours of graded course work.
-None of the 30 hours of credit required for graduation may be in CS5990 and no more than 3 hours of CS5999 credit may be applied to the 30-hour requirement.
+None of the 30 hours required for graduation may be in CS5990.
+Three hours of either CS5999 or ENT5950 but not both may be applied to the 30-hour requirement.
+The ENT5950 hours must be from an approved enterprise or approved project.
+Current approved enterprises are: